Getting Started

 Section titled “ Installation (Starlight)”- Starlight Site Graph is a Starlight plugin that you can install using your favorite package manager:

-Terminal window npm i starlight-site-graphTerminal window pnpm add starlight-site-graphTerminal window yarn add starlight-site-graphTerminal window bun add starlight-site-graph - Configure the plugin in your Starlight configuration in the
+Terminal window npm i starlight-site-graphTerminal window pnpm add starlight-site-graphTerminal window yarn add starlight-site-graphTerminal window bun add starlight-site-graph - Include the plugin in your Starlight configuration in the

 That’s it!
 You should now see the Starlight Site Graph is now added to your Starlight website.